- KARMA

 Well no, not in the

-But like karma, westerners redefine justice so that it no longer means “fair or reciprocal behavior”—like eye for eye, tooth for tooth.
+But like karma, westerners redefine “justice“ till it no longer means “fair or reciprocal behavior”—like eye for eye, tooth for tooth.
 When people say they “want justice,” what they now mean is they wanna see people get what they deserve… in the negative sense.
 Someone did ’em wrong, and they want the wrongdoer punished.
 More accurately they want revenge.
 Since revenge isn’t allowed under our laws, they’ll settle for the next best thing: “Justice.”
 Meaning a great big fine, prison, or the death penalty.
 Given the option, they’d prefer the death penalty.
 But that’s what “justice” has become in our culture: Fair punishment.

 Justice means more than that in the scriptures. ’Cause God wants us to be fair with one another.
 When we see things going wrong, he wants us to make things right.
 He’s more pleased with that, than when we offer him sacrifices.